tquan-th/portfolio/homecam.md

 ## Purpose
 I wanted to build an affordable remote camera for home use when I'm away.
 Using spare parts, open source software and a hotspot, this solution bypasses proprietary applications and subscriptions services at a fraction of the cost.

+## Requirements
+* Securely stream a camera feed real-time
+* Allow only authorized users to access the feed
+* Minimal setup

 ### Bill of Materials
 * Raspberry Pi Model 3B
 * Raspberry Pi Camera V1.3 (5MP)